bryanvtran/InfinityCalcs/src/data/definitions/ti-84-plus/Comma.md

 title: "Comma"
 ---

-1. Press the common button *(,)* that is located underneath the sin button towards the middle of the graphing calculator.
+1. Press the comma button *( , )* that is located underneath the sin button towards the middle of the graphing calculator.